themohitrohilla/Restaunrant_tip_analysis/README.md

 Calculate the RMSE(Root Mean Square Error) of the model

-RMSE is root of mean of square errors
+RMSE is root of mean of square error